 He takes pleasure wherever he finds it, hunting, horse racing, tournaments, good food and drink and women.
 Despite a large number of romantic entanglements, he is and always has been in love with his cousin, Joan of Kent.

 He is impulsive, making decisions on the run, preferring to learn from his own mistakes rather than study any theory.
-He is clever, in fact intelligent enough to avoid any tasks which he finds distasteful or boring.
-This makes him a good leader.
+He is clever, in fact, intelligent enough to avoid any tasks which he finds distasteful or boring.
+This makes him a good leader of armed forces.
 He delegates tasks to others and does not over supervise their activities.
 Those who work with him are given every opportunity to use their own skill and experience in the execution of their duties.